 What is constipation?

 Constipation is the name for the condition where stools (faeces) become hard and difficult or painful to pass.
 The time between opening your bowels increases compared with your usual pattern.

 Note: there is a large range of normal bowel habit.
 Some people normally go to the toilet to pass faeces 2-3 times per day.
 For others, 2-3 times per week is normal.
 It is a change from your usual pattern that may mean that you are constipated.
 Sometimes crampy pains occur in the lower part of your tummy (abdomen).
 You may also feel bloated and feel sick if you have severe constipation.

 Constipation may be caused by not eating enough fibre, or not drinking enough fluids.
 It can also be a side-effect of certain medicines, or related to an underlying medical condition.
 In many cases, the cause is not clear.

 How do laxatives work?

-Bulk-forming laxatives are sometimes called fibre supplements.
+These are sometimes called fibre supplements.
 They increase the bulk of your stools (faeces) in a similar way to fibre.
 They partly work by absorbing water (a bit like blotting paper).
 The increase in the bulk of your faeces stimulates the muscles in your gut to squeeze faeces along and out of the body.
 Fibre is the part of plant food that is not digested.
 It stays in your gut and is passed in the stools.
 Fibre adds bulk to the stools.
 You can increase your fibre intake by food as well as medication.

-Stimulant laxatives stimulate the nerves in the large bowel (the colon and rectum - sometimes also called the large intestine).
+These stimulate the nerves in the large bowel (the colon and rectum - sometimes also called the large intestine).
 This then causes the muscle in the wall of the large bowel to squeeze harder than usual.
 This pushes the faeces along and out.